 NAFSA’s bylaws allow for nonmembers to serve on the Board of Directors, where these candidates can bring valuable expertise from outside the association.

 NAFSA’s standing rules direct the LDC and board to “strive to identify qualified candidates for open positions from diverse populations in the membership, taking into consideration regional distribution, professional affiliation, and multiple dimensions of identity and expression.”
-This year’s slate reflects the diversity of the association’s membership and the evolution of the field—it includes candidates from universities and partner organizations, as well as those with education, marketing, and business backgrounds.
-Every member of the slate bring skills, talents, and perspectives that will enhance the diversity and strength of their respective committees.
+This year's slate reflects the diversity of the association’s membership and the evolution of the field—it includes candidates from universities and partner organizations, as well as those with education, marketing, and business backgrounds.
+Every member of the slate brings a wealth of expertise, skill, talent, and perspective that will enhance the diversity and strength of their respective committees.
+The candidates' committment to NAFSA's mission and the advancement of the field make them exceptional colleagues who can make significant contributions to the growth and impact of the association.

 4. What Are the Benefits of Leadership and How Can I Get Involved?

-Every year, hundreds of NAFSA volunteer leaders serve the association by creating and disseminating knowledge, influencing U.S. public policy, reviewing conference proposals, leading training and professional development events, and more!
+Every year, hundreds of NAFSA volunteer leaders serve the association by leading discussions, teaching and mentoring, sharing knowledge, supporting events, and more!
 Leaders serve on committees, knowledge communities, teams, and task forces, and in other volunteer roles.
 The vital work of the association couldn’t be accomplished without the time and expertise of these volunteers.

 Serving in leadership positions helps NAFSAns build their competencies in leadership, people development, and relationship cultivation.
 Some roles require well-developed competencies in business acumen, inclusion and equity, and communications.
 But the most important asset for all roles is passion and enthusiasm for service and the field of international education.

 There’s a range of short- and long-term volunteer opportunities available throughout the year.
 In mid-September, NAFSA will recruit applicants for open appointed roles in the knowledge communities and national committees.
 Visit NAFSA’s leadership page to learn more about current opportunities and the benefits of leadership.
-And consider applying or nominating a colleague for an elected position in 2023!
+And consider applying or nominating a colleague!